Overview

 asynchronous version (default)

-Having the first paint ignoring the persisted value is not always desirable, that's why we may opt-in for the synchronous version.
+Having the first paint ignoring the persisted value is not always desirable.

 useDisclosure